PeakyHell/dotfiles/arch_install.md

 - hyprland :
 - sddm : The display manager
-- lib32-nvidia-utils : Utilities for games
+- (Removed) lib32-nvidia-utils : Utilities for games
 - egl-wayland : Enables compatibility between the EGL API and the Wayland protocol
 - libva-nvidia-driver : Driver for Hardware Acceleration
 - xorg-xwayland : Allows to run X apps in Wayland